Robert Kennedy's Home Water Fluoridation System

 But if that isn't enough conspiracy theory for you, the National Museum of Dentistry in Baltimore, Maryland, USA has a home water fluoridation system that was installed around 1960 in the home of Attorney General Robert F. Kennedy.

 Below is a picture of the fluoridator and my transcription of the explanatory placard.
 This is only marginally connected to the theme of these pages, but it's my call.
-Unusual plumbing that I have seen, plus a tie-in to amusingly nutty conspiracy theories.
+It's unusual plumbing that I have seen, plus a tie-in to amusingly nutty conspiracy theories.

 Gift of Centers for Disease Control and Prevention.